Type-I two-Higgs-doublet model and gravitational waves from domain walls bounded by strings: Introduction

 One of the most attractive models that can be tested by measuring the properties of the Higgs boson is the two-Higgs-doublet model (2HDM) \cite{Lee:1973iz}.
 In 2HDM, a serious potential problem is the tree-level flavour-changing neutral currents (FCNCs).
 The necessary and sufficient condition to avoid FCNC is that all fermions with the same quantum numbers couple to the same Higgs doublet \cite{Glashow:1976nt,Paschos:1976ay}, leading to limited types of the 2HDM \cite{Branco:2011iw}.
 A simple way to realise a specific type of 2HDM is to impose an extra symmetry of the model.
 The most popular possibility is to impose a $Z_2$ discrete symmetry, which can be used to construct many different types of 2HDM \cite{Ivanov:2017dad}.
 However, as the SM is a gauged theory, it is more interesting and technically elegant to consider a gauge extension of the model symmetry.

 In this work, we consider a gauged $U(1)$ extension of the SM gauge group as the origin of natural flavour conservation \cite{Ko:2012hd,Ko:2013zsa,Ko:2014uka,Campos:2017dgc}.
-Furthermore, in order to explain the neutrino oscillation, we include right-handed neutrinos, which are responsible for generating the light neutrino masses through the type-I seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,GellMann1979,Glashow:1979nm,Mohapatra:1979ia}.
-Assuming the SM fermion content is only extended by three right-handed neutrinos\footnote{Other types of 2HDM can be implemented by adding vector-like fermions, see Ref.~\cite{Ko:2012hd}.}, in the case of the type-I 2HDM (but not other types), it is possible to control FCNCs by an anomaly free gauged $U(1)$ symmetry.
+Furthermore, in order to explain the neutrino oscillation, we include right-handed neutrinos (RHNs), which are responsible for generating the light neutrino masses through the type-I seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,GellMann1979,Glashow:1979nm,Mohapatra:1979ia}.
+Assuming the SM fermion content is only extended by three right-handed neutrinos,\footnote{Other types of 2HDM can be implemented by adding vector-like fermions, see Ref.~\cite{Ko:2012hd}.} in the case of the type-I 2HDM (but not other types), it is possible to control FCNCs by an anomaly free gauged $U(1)$ symmetry.
 In general, type-I 2HDMs have a rich lab-based phenomenology \cite{Arhrib:2016wpw,Arhrib:2017uon,Enberg:2018nfv,Wang:2021pxc,Wang:2021zjp,Moretti:2022fot,Moretti:2022okg,Mondal:2023wib,Arhrib:2023apw,Liu:2024azc,Chen:2019pkq,Han:2021udl,Han:2020lta,Bian:2017gxg,Chen:2020soj,DelleRose:2017xil}.
 Here we shall focus on the implications of the gauged $U(1)$ type-I 2HDM for gravitational wave signatures.

 In addition to the Higgs doublets, a complex scalar singlet is also added to the scalar sector, which gives the right-handed neutrinos Majorana masses at the seesaw scale.
-The vacuum expectation value (VEV) of the complex scalar singlet breaks the $U(1)_R$ symmetry, under which only the right-handed fermions are charged, to a residual $Z_2$ symmetry.
-Later, the $Z_2$ symmetry is further broken by the VEVs of Higgs doublets at the electroweak (EW) scale.
 Motivated by experimental constraints \cite{ATLAS:2022vkf,CMS:2022dwd}, we consider the so-called ``alignment limit'', where one of the scalar mass eigenstates recovers the properties of the SM Higgs boson.
+The vacuum expectation value (VEV) of the complex scalar singlet $\phi$ breaks the $U(1)_R$ symmetry, under which only the right-handed fermions are charged, to a residual $Z_2$ symmetry.
+Later, the $Z_2$ symmetry is further broken by the VEVs of Higgs doublets $\Phi_i$ at the electroweak (EW) scale,